stgeorgeshurstville/bulletin/_docs/sermon.md

 ## Bible Reading

 ### Prayer
 Dear God, thank you for speaking to us through the Bible.
 Help us to listen to it, read it, understand it, and hide it in our hearts.
-May it give us hope and remind us of the life we can have in Jesus.  **Amen.**
+May it give us hope and remind us of the life we can have in Jesus.
+Amen.

-### Romans 10:14-15 (NIRV)
+### 1 Peter 3:15-16 NIRV

-¹⁴ How can they call on him unless they believe in him?
-How can they believe in him unless they hear about him?
-How can they hear about him unless someone preaches to them? ¹⁵ And how can anyone preach without being sent?
-It is written, “How beautiful are the feet of those who bring good news!”
-(Isaiah 52 : 7)
+¹⁵ But make sure that in your hearts you honor Christ as Lord.
+Always be ready to give an answer to anyone who asks you about the hope you have.
+Be ready to give the reason for it.
+But do it gently and with respect. ¹⁶ Live so that you don’t have to feel you’ve done anything wrong.
+Some people may say evil things about your good conduct as believers in Christ.
+If they do, they will be put to shame for speaking like this about you.

 ## Sermon Outline
-### God chooses to work through His people
+### The Word 1-2-1
-- What kept William Carey going
+- The light of the World
-- God’s Word isn’t working!
+- The Christian difference
-- How God works
+- A different kinda of love
-- The real William Carey
+- God given opportunity

 ## Q&A